 Duomo di Milano

-The Duomo Milan is a 600-year-old extravagant Gothic cathedral that has a pearly white façade that is adorned with 135 spires and 340 statues.
-The structure has exquisite interiors that are highly impressive with three enormous stained-glass apse windows.
+The Duomo Milan is a 600-year-old extravagant Gothic cathedral, that tells stories of faith and art.
+It has a pearly white façade adorned with 135 spires, 135 gargoyles and 700 figures, and 3400 statues.
+The structure has exquisite interiors that are highly impressive, with three enormous stained-glass apse windows.
+Access the cathedral roof for panoramic views of Milan's skyline and the surrounding Alps on clear days.
+The rooftop terraces offer unique perspectives of the cathedral's intricate Gothic architecture, including its spires and statues up close.

 P.za del Duomo, 20122 Milano MI, Italy